-Participating in the Outreach Programme represents a valuable and enriching aspect of learning and growing up; enabling students to put their resilience and adaptability to test, as well as to develop self-confidence and a sense of responsibility and identity.
-Taking part in this programme will foment knowledge building, sharing of information, organising fundraising events and personal exchange; all of which help to bridge the gap that divides cultures and nations.
+Participation in the outreach program is a valuable and enriching aspect of learning and growing up.
+Students are given the opportunity to test their resilience and adaptability as well as develop self-confidence, a sense of responsibility and their own identity.
+Active participation in the form of building knowledge, imparting information, organizing charity events and exchanging personal experiences helps to bridge the gap between cultures and nations.

-The basic focus is on social aspects: promoting friendships, understanding and mutual support across borders and continents and demonstrating a willingness to learn from people who grow up in a context different than the European School.
+The focus is always on social aspects: To promote friendships, understanding and mutual support across borders as well as continents and to show a willingness to learn from people who grow up in a context other than the European School.

-The programme is part of the extra-curriculum projects of the school, providing students with a wide range of charity and cultural activities in addition to their academic work.
-It also fosters their social and emotional skills on an intercultural level, as well as promoting community sense and global understanding, all essential skills enabling the students to become balanced, inquiring and open-minded individuals and creative problem-solvers.
+The program belongs to the extracurricular projects and offers students a wide range of charity events and cultural activities in addition to their school duties.
+It promotes their social and emotional skills on an intercultural level, a sense of community as well as global understanding.
+These are all important skills that help students to become balanced, curious and open-minded individuals and solution-oriented personalities.

 The Outreach Programme is divided into three parts, defined by the projects' regional focus: